brege/brege.org/content/post/email-analysis/index.md

 ![Spam Timeline](img/spam/timeline.png)

 The tail in the beginning of this timeline is presented for context.
 It only includes a "purified" hotmail account mailbox from my teenage years that extended a bit into my undergrad years.
-Those years overlap with gmail usage (not integrated into this data) and my GVSU university email.
+Those years overlap with Gmail usage (not integrated into this data) and my GVSU university email.

 ### Keyword Buckets